Recruit Stetson Students

 Post your job to our Stetson Law Jobs board on Symplicity to hire Stetson Law students and graduates.
 This approach allows applicants to apply directly to you.
 Create your own Symplicity Employer account and post a job right now.

-Job postings are ideal for employers looking to immediately hire students or grduates or employers who are looking to receive applicant materials as they are submitted.
+Job postings are ideal for employers looking to immediately hire students or graduates or employers who are looking to receive applicant materials as they are submitted.

-If you have questions or need any assistance, please contact Stacy Elizondo at [email protected] or 727-562-7975
+If you have questions or need any assistance, please contact the Career and Professional Development Department at [email protected].

-Stetson Law’s Recruiting Program allows employers to reserve virtual interview dates and/or receive student or recent graduate (1-year post-JD) application materials on a specified date (resume collect).
+Stetson Law’s Recruiting Program allows employers to reserve on campus or virtual interview dates and/or receive student or recent graduate (1-year post-JD) application materials on a specified date (resume collection).
 If your organization is interested in recruiting Stetson Law students or recent graduates via the Recruiting program complete our Recruitment Registration form.

 Our Recruitment Program is ideal for employers looking to hire summer associates, summer law clerks, or recruit upcoming graduates for post-graduate positions.